swathimmicrosoft/DriCopilotHack23/README.md

-# ChatGPT + Enterprise data with Azure OpenAI and Cognitive Search
+# DRI Copilot data with Azure OpenAI and Cognitive Search

 ## Table of Contents